Prompt Disentanglement via Language Guidance and Representation Alignment for Domain Generalization: Introduction

 Recent advancements have demonstrated that prompt-based tuning methods refine the input to the text/visual encoder, enabling VFMs to better adapt to downstream tasks, even with limited training data.
 However, directly applying prompt tuning in the context of DG remains a challenge.
 This is because existing prompt tuning methods tune the foundation model to generate task-specific features, whereas DG requires the model to generate domain-invariant features that work well across unseen domains.
 Therefore, to apply prompt tuning to DG effectively, it is crucial to design prompts that can guide the foundation model in disentangling invariant features across all domains from those specific to certain domains.

-In this paper, we propose addressing this challenge by fully leveraging a distinctive aspect of VFM, which is the controllable and flexible language prompt.
-We believe the text prompt plays a vital role in guiding the disentanglement of visual features.
-Intuitively, the text modality in VFM can be more easily disentangled, as the text/language is inherently rich in semantic information and well interpretable.
-For instance, as illustrated in Fig.~\ref{fig:motivation}, given a comprehensive textual description of an image class `horse', one can easily decompose the description into two parts: One describing domain-specific features (e.g., the color and background of the horse), and the other describing domain-invariant features (e.g., the shape and body parts of a horse).
-By leveraging large language models (LLMs) like GPT, such descriptions can be generated and disentangled efficiently, thereby enhancing feature disentanglement for domain generalization.
-However, relying solely on language to guide visual feature disentanglement has limitations, as visual features can sometimes be too complex or nuanced to be fully captured by descriptive text.
-To address this, in addition to leveraging textual descriptions, we enhance visual representations by augmenting the training data and transforming the source domain distribution into diverse styles.
-Motivated by Wasserstein distributional robust learning, we propose to map the entire training dataset into a family of distributions.
-Specifically, the data distributions are perturbed to various styles by controlled image transformations (e.g., color/geometric variations) to simulate bounded domain shifts and potential discrepancies between source and target domains.
-By optimizing for the worst-case performance across all transformed distributions within a Wasserstein ball, our method effectively mitigates domain shifts while enhancing feature disentanglement.
+In this paper, we address this challenge by fully leveraging a distinctive property of VFMs, namely their controllable and flexible language prompts.
+We argue that text prompts play a crucial role in guiding the disentanglement of visual features, since the text modality is inherently rich in semantic information and can clearly describe object-level concepts that are consistent across domains.
+For example, as illustrated in Fig.~\ref{fig:motivation}, a textual description of the class “horse” can be separated into domain-invariant details (e.g., the overall shape and body structure) and domain-specific details (e.g., its color or background).
+With the help of large language models (LLMs) such as GPT, such structured descriptions can be efficiently generated, providing reliable semantic cues that guide the learning of domain-invariant visual representations.
+However, while textual guidance effectively captures domain-invariant information, it is less capable of expressing domain-specific variations such as changes in viewpoint, or background context.
+Since these domain-specific aspects are difficult to describe precisely in language, the disentanglement guided only by text prompts tends to be incomplete, leaving residual domain information in the learned visual features and thereby reducing their domain invariance.
+Motivated by Wasserstein distributionally robust learning, we further consider visual representation learning from a distributional perspective, where the source-domain data are conceptually mapped into a family of perturbed distributions.
+By applying controlled image transformations (e.g., color or geometric changes), we can simulate bounded domain shifts and enhance the invariance of the learned visual representations under these transformations.
+This complementary strategy compensates for the limitations of text-only guidance and helps achieve more robust disentanglement between invariant and domain-specific factors across diverse domains.